We are surrounded by standards everywhere, but how did standards come to be?

 - Management Systems developed by international bodies provide your business with best practices developed by experts.
 These experts have worked with various organizations of differing sizes and industries operating in different geographic locations.
 They have seen it all and have developed systems that can be implemented in any organizational context.

 - Standardized management systems such as ISO 9001 can also positively impact how your business operates.
 Management systems set up your business and its functions a certain way, and they drive your firm to consistently provide products and services that meet customer needs and regulatory requirements.
-They develop work flow, communication and planning in a way that structures and guides business improvement and risk management, focusing on proactive management practices.
+They develop a workflow, communication, and planning in a way that structures and guides business improvement and risk management, focusing on proactive management practices.

 - Standards can also provide your firm with increased credibility.
 Due to the brand recognition and mandatory auditing requirements of standardized management systems, they will provide your firm with a degree of credibility and trust to parties that are not familiar with you.
 This is especially valuable when you are entering new markets where your brand has yet to be established.